weareredlight/reins/README.md

 Reins is a ruby gem that automates the creation of javascript controllers that match the structure of your rails controllers.
 It enables you to keep javascript code out of your views by defining namespaced functions that get called automatically for each rails controller action that runs.

-This even works in the case of javascript code that needs data from the server (which almost always ends up inside a <script> tag somewhere with <%%> tags...).
+This even works in the case of javascript code that needs data from the server (which almost always ends up inside a script tag somewhere with erb tags to include server-side data...).
 You just have to define the @reins_params hash on the controller and this hash will be JSONified and passed to the javascript controller as a dictionary object.

 Reins can be used with or without turbolinks.